Perle Mesta: Biography

 She was born Pearl Skirvin in Sturgis, Michigan, a daughter of William Balser Skirvin, an original '89er who became a wealthy Oklahoma oilman and founder of the lavish Skirvin Hotel located in downtown Oklahoma City.
-Her younger sister was a silent-film actress, Marguerite Skirvin Tyson (1896–1963).
-Mesta married Western Pennsylvania steel manufacturer and engineer George Mesta in 1916, but was widowed in 1925; she was the only heir to his $78 million fortune ($ today).
-Mesta settled in Newport, Rhode Island, but moved to Washington, D.C. in 1940.
+Her younger sister was a silent-film actress, Marguerite Skirvin Tyson (1896–1963) and her younger brother was an oil man, rancher and investor, Oren William Skirvin (1897-1981).
+Mesta married Western Pennsylvania steel manufacturer and engineer George Mesta in 1916, but was widowed in 1925; she was the only heir to his $78 million fortune ($ today)..Mesta settled in Newport, Rhode Island, but moved to Washington, D.C. in 1940.
 She also maintained a home in the Pittsburgh suburb of West Homestead, Pennsylvania, the location of her late husband's Mesta Machinery plant and headquarters, but spent little time there, as she felt largely unaccepted by the Pittsburgh social scene.
 Four years later, Mesta changed the spelling of her first name to Perle.

 She was active in the National Woman's Party and was an early supporter of an Equal Rights Amendment.
 She switched to the Democratic Party in 1940 and was an early supporter of Harry S. Truman, who rewarded her with an ambassadorship to Luxembourg.

 Mesta is most noted for her festive parties, which brought together senators, congressmen, cabinet secretaries and other government figures in bipartisan soirées of high-class glamour.
 Invitation to a Mesta party was a sure sign that one had reached the inner circle of Washington political society.
 Her influence peaked during the Truman era; being an old friend of the Eisenhowers, she maintained her social position throughout the 1950s despite her support of the Democratic Party.
 Her power waned significantly with the rise of the Kennedys in 1960.
-Perle was in fact a friend of Rose Kennedy, but a generation gap between her and Jacqueline Kennedy had made it impossible for her to stay relevant during the Kennedy era.
+Perle was, in fact, a friend of Rose Kennedy, but a generation gap between her and Jacqueline Kennedy had made it impossible for her to stay relevant during the Kennedy era.
 Nevertheless, she remained an avid hostess until her later years.

 She was apparently the inspiration for the Black Russian cocktail when the bartender at the Hotel Metropole in Brussels decided to make a signature drink for her.

 Mesta wrote the autobiography Perle: My Story, published in 1960, and was the subject of a book by Paul Lesch titled Playing Her Part: Perle Mesta in Luxembourg.
 Lesch also directed a documentary film about Mesta's stay in Luxembourg titled Call Her Madam (Samsa Film, 1997).

 In 1951, she was inducted into the Oklahoma Hall of Fame.

-Mesta died on March 16, 1975, aged 85 in Oklahoma City, Oklahoma.
+Mesta died of hemolytic anemia on March 16, 1975, aged 92 in Oklahoma City, Oklahoma.
 She is interred with her late husband in the nonsectarian Homewood Cemetery in Pittsburgh.

 Mesta is the namesake of the Mesta Park neighborhood in Oklahoma City.